jeremiah-c-leary/eda-log-file-warning-suppressor/docs/source/vendor_tool.rst

 ----------

 This function is responsible for parsing the logfile and determining whether it is a logfile for the tool.
-There is typically some unique strings in the beginning of the logfile that identifies which tool generated it.
+There are typically some unique strings in the beginning of the logfile that identifies which tool generated it.
 The function must return a boolean.

 .. code-block:: python